mwelponer/cpp-pills/README.md

 	}
 };
 ```
-the destructor *~Entity* will be called when the *Entity* object gets deleted.
-Inside the destructor deallocate everything that was created on the heap memory during the construction.
+the destructor *~Entity* will be automatically called when the *Entity* object gets deleted.
+Inside the destructor we deallocate everything that was created in the constructor on the heap memory.

-***NB***: if the object was created on the heap (using new operator) we need to call manually the destructor using "*delete*" or "*delete[]*" for arrays.
-If the object was created on the stack, the destructor will be automatically called when the program gets out of scope.
+***NB***: if the Entity object was created **on the heap** (using new operator) we need to manually deallocate the instance using "*delete*" (or "*delete[]*" for arrays).
+If the Entity object was created **on the stack**, the object gets automatically deleted when the program gets out of scope, thus the destructor will be called.

 ### class inheritance